cbeckler/eco_cancer_incidence_rates/README.md

 <HR>

 ### Machine Learning Model
-The goal of the Machine Leanring Model is to ingest the inputs of all counties IDs/FIPS along with the max, min, and mean values for both air pollutants (PM) and Ozone (oz) and the cancer incidence trends associated for years 2001-2014.
+The goal of the Machine Learning Model is to ingest the inputs of all counties IDs/FIPS along with the max, min, and mean values for both air pollutants (PM) and Ozone (oz) and the cancer incidence trends associated for years 2001-2014.
 The model will then predict and output future trends of cancer incidence for each location.
 The slection of a machine learning model was based on several factors.
 The input data is labeled so a supervised learning model was selected.
 To answer the questions a classification is the best fit.
 Support Vector Machine (SVM) was then considered upon because of its ability to analyze the data and label the proper class.
 <BR><BR>
 <HR>
 ERD Schema